In this article

 Secured business credit cards

-If you have poor credit or don’t meet the requirements for a corporate card, secured cards are another good option.
+If you have poor credit or don’t meet the requirements for a corporate card, secured cards can be a good alternative.
 With these cards, you put down a cash deposit that will act as your credit limit.
 Secured credit cards report to the business credit bureaus, so you can use them to build your credit score.

 Although secured credit cards don’t come with credit score or capital requirements, you’ll have to provide your SSN to qualify.
 This is necessary for the personal guarantee you agree to with these cards.